2qx/vermont.cool/teaparty/README.md

 ## You're comin' for your coffee micro-brews!

-If Montpelier began to consider regulating, taxing or banning caffeinated alcoholic beverages, Bostonians may try to fear-monger local brewers and gain some local allies, but Vermont's micro-breweries simply aren't producing caffeinated coffee beer to be pounded by the case.
+If Montpelier began to consider regulating, taxing or banning caffeinated alcoholic beverages, Bostonians may try to fear-monger to gain some local allies, but Vermont's micro-breweries simply aren't producing caffeinated coffee beer to be pounded by the case.

 There are many reasons thick coffee beers from local micro-breweries aren't sold in 12-packs at gas stations, despite Vermont having more breweries per capita than any other state.